 The Mountain Pygmy-possum, Burramys parvus, is Australia’s only hibernating marsupial.
-There are thought to be less than 2000 Mountain Pygmy-possums left in the wild, and the species is listed as Critically Endangered.
+There are thought to be fewer than 2000 Mountain Pygmy-possums left in the wild, and the species is listed as Critically Endangered.

-All three declining populations occur in the alpine and subalpine regions of periglacial rock scree and boulderfields: in the Bogong High Plains and Mt Hotham in Victoria and Mt Kosciusko in New South Wales.
+All three populations occur in the alpine and subalpine regions of periglacial rock scree and boulderfields: in the Bogong High Plains/Mt Hotham and Mt Buller in Victoria and Mt Kosciusko in New South Wales.
 The populations are genetically distinct and are managed separately.
-The population at Mt Buller was discovered in 1996 and is the most vulnerable to extinction.
+The possums hibernate for up to 7 months of the year and are dependent on a good blanket of snow to maintain the correct temperature over winter.

-Zoos Victoria became involved in the Mountain Pygmy-possum Recovery Program in 2007.
-Captive breeding may be an important method of recovering Mountain Pygmy-possums, particularly the Mt Buller population.
-Healesville Sanctuary currently holds a breeding population of 45 Mountain Pygmy-possums, and successfully bred young in 2008-09, 2009-10 and 2010-11.
+Zoos Victoria became involved in the Mountain Pygmy-possum Recovery Program in 2006.
+Captive breeding may be an important tool for recovering Mountain Pygmy-possums in the future.
+Healesville Sanctuary currently holds a research and breeding population of 45 Mountain Pygmy-possums, and has successfully bred young over the past 10 years.

 Zoos Victoria’s key roles in the recovery of this species are to: